erickveg/weatherApp/challenge.md

 _Each of the items below must be addressed by your app._

 1. Provide a process for users to input their API key.
 2. Allow the user to pull data for the three BYU locations for their selected month in the last six months.
+Use the [history data API](https://openweathermap.org/history)
 3. Display a table of historical weather data for all three cities that includes;
     - The average daily high temperature for the month.
     - The average daily low temperature for the month.